The Newlander-Nirenberg theorem for complex $b$-manifolds: Background

-For a general complex $b$-manifold $M$, it is not immediately clear whether, locally near points on the singular locus $Z$, any nonconstant $b$-holomorphic functions must exist at all.
+For a general complex $b$-manifold $M$, it is not immediately clear whether, locally near points on the boundary, any nonconstant $b$-holomorphic functions must exist at all.
 This article will confirm that they do (Sections~\ref{sec:2exist} and \ref{sec:exist}).

-Note that a $b$-holomorphic function on a complex $b$-manifold $M$ restricts to a holomorphic function in the usual sense on the complex manifold $M\setminus Z$.
-Indeed, in a similar spirit to Proposition~\ref{restriso}, if $f$ is smooth and restricts to a holomorphic function on $M\setminus Z$, then it is $b$-holomorphic on $M$ by a continuity argument.
+Note that a $b$-holomorphic function $f$ on a complex $b$-manifold $M$ restricts to a holomorphic function in the usual sense on the interior.
+Indeed, in a similar spirit to Proposition~\ref{restriso}, if $f$ is smooth on $M$ and restricts to a holomorphic function on the interior, then it is $b$-holomorphic on $M$ by a continuity argument.

 Recall that, in the case of ordinary complex manifolds (defined using integrable almost-complex structures), the existence of local holomorphic functions is closely-tied to the existence of charts.
 The proposition below, which will be used in Sections~\ref{sec:2main} and \ref{sec:main}, illustrates this principle.
 We include its (standard) proof for the sake of completeness.